 - When she was young she could drink what she liked.

 - James could smell the fish.

-(3) We use usually use the form be able to to express ability or capability in the future.
+The form be able to is used to express ability or capability in the future

 - By next week I’ll be able to drive on my own with an adult.